PixieBurger/pixusa/_posts/2019-06-10-waddenloop.md

 completely receeded and was ready for us to walk on.
 Timea's stance on the Waddenzee loop was something along these lines:

-> In Hungary, we have mud everywhere and people usually try to avoid it.
-Here people get all excited about paying for it!
+> In Hungary, we also have mud and people usually try to avoid it.
+Here, people get all excited about paying for it!

 Well, fair enough ... here is how much fun I had: